PayPal (NASDAQ:PYPL) Updates Q4 2021 Earnings Guidance

-PayPal (NASDAQ:PYPL) updated its fourth quarter 2021 earnings guidance on Monday.
+PayPal (NASDAQ:PYPL) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.120-$1.120 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.270.
 The company issued revenue guidance of $6.85 billion-$6.95 billion, compared to the consensus revenue estimate of $7.24 billion.PayPal also updated its FY 2021 guidance to $4.600-$4.600 EPS.

-PYPL has been the topic of several research reports.
-Citigroup reduced their price target on shares of PayPal from $350.00 to $300.00 and set a buy rating on the stock in a research report on Tuesday, November 9th.
-Morgan Stanley decreased their price objective on PayPal from $340.00 to $265.00 and set an overweight rating for the company in a report on Wednesday, November 10th.
-Piper Sandler reduced their price objective on PayPal from $315.00 to $280.00 and set an overweight rating on the stock in a research report on Tuesday, November 9th.
-Mizuho dropped their target price on PayPal from $310.00 to $275.00 and set a buy rating for the company in a report on Monday.
-Finally, Credit Suisse Group dropped their price objective on PayPal from $315.00 to $280.00 and set an outperform rating for the company in a report on Tuesday, November 9th.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and thirty-five have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus price target of $283.13.

 PayPal Company Profile